xenia-e/capstone/README.md

 From the pool of all Olympic Sports we follow twenty of the oldest and most popular olympic sports.
 From these sports we pick Gymnastics, Athletics and Swimming to compare.

-- The graphs and dashboard were created in [Tableau Public](https://public.tableau.com/app/profile/ilias.rafailidis/viz/Olympians_16363169289870/Dashboard1?publish=yes)
+- The graphs and dashboard were created in [Tableau Public](https://public.tableau.com/views/Olympians_16363169289870/TheOlympicGoldStandard)

 - [Draft of the interactive map](https://xenia-e.github.io/capstone/) was created using **javascript** and **Leaflet** library.
 The original dataset was preprocessed and converted into GeoJSON files.
 A map presenting visualizations of countries Olympic achievements and outline of typical Olympic Medal Winner in certain country.
 &ensp;

-## Interactive element outline
-In the next draft of our dashboard we aim to include the following **interactive element**:

-On the logo of the Olympic Games we will place an *input field* on each Olympic circle.

-One *input field* that asks for **country of birth** <br>
-One *input field* that asks for your **gender**<br>
-One *input field* that asks for your **age**<br>
-One *input field* that ask for your **weight**<br>
-One *input field* that asks for your **height**<br>

-After entering the last input field the page automatically refreshes and produces a prediction on which sport you must practice should you choose to win a gold medal in the next Olympic Games.
-&ensp;
+- The dashboard also includes information on Machine Learning training and testing models used in our project including accuracy scores, f1 score and feature importance.

 ## Tools
-To create the final dashboard we will work with JavaScript, CSS and Bootstrap.
+To create the final dashboard we will work with JavaScript, Leaflet, CSS and Bootstrap.
 &ensp;